Control-Oriented Deep Space Communications For Unmanned Space Exploration: Introduction

 \subsubsection{DSC}

-DSC plays an important role in space exploration.
-It assumes the responsibility of data exchange, telemetry, remote control etc. for various space missions.
-Due to the long transmission distance between spacecrafts or probes located in deep space and Earth centers, DSC encounters unique challenges compared with ground-based communication.
-Many studies have addressed these challenges from different perspectives, including communication protocols, networking, resource optimization etc. For example, Ha \emph{et al.} proposed a reinforcement learning-based link selection strategy to improve the streaming performance of DSC \cite{ff2}.
-To tackle the solar scintillation effect, Xu \emph{et al.} proposed a dual-hop mixed communication system, which comprises a radio frequency link between the Earth and the relay satellite and a free space optical link between the satellite and a deep space probe \cite{ff3}.
-To address the challenge of intermittent connection, the delay-tolerant network (DTN) has been developed, which uses the store-and-forward strategy to combat the interruption.
+DSC plays an important role in unmannd space exploration.
+Due to the long transmission distance, there exist unique challenges for DSC.
+Related studies have addressed different challenges from different perspectives, including communication protocols, networking, and resource optimization.
+For example, Ha \emph{et al.} proposed a reinforcement learning-based link selection strategy to improve the streaming performance of DSC \cite{ff2}.
+To tackle the solar scintillation effect, Xu \emph{et al.} devised a dual-hop mixed communication system, which comprises a radio frequency link between the Earth and the relay satellite and a free-space optical link between the satellite and a deep space probe \cite{ff3}.
+To address the challenge of intermittent connections, the delay-tolerant network (DTN) has been developed, in which the store-and-forward strategy is used to combat the interruption.
 On this basis, Yang \emph{et al.} proposed a hybrid bundle retransmission scheme to ensure the DTN reliability \cite{ff4}.
-Rango \emph{et al.} proposed an adaptive bundle rate scheme to combat the concurrent bundle transmissions \cite{ff5}.
-In terms of the network structure, Wan \emph{et al.} proposed a structured solar system satellite relay constellation network and detailed the mathematical model, topology design and performance analysis \cite{ff6}.
-These studies made great contributions to improving communication performance of the deep space network, providing a solid foundation for unmanned space exploration.
+Rango \emph{et al.} proposed an adaptive bundle rate scheme to tackle concurrent bundle transmissions \cite{ff5}.
+In terms of the network structure, Wan \emph{et al.} proposed a satellite relay constellation network and detailed the mathematical model, topology design and performance analysis \cite{ff6}.